• Skip to content

 Premature labour

-If you’re worried that you might be in labour but you’re not yet due to have your baby, call your midwife, doctor or hospital as soon as possible.
+If you’re worried that you might be in labour but you’re not yet due to have your baby, call your doctor or midwife or hospital as soon as possible.

-You’ll probably have weekly or fortnightly visits with your midwife or doctor from now on.
+You’ll probably have weekly or fortnightly visits with your doctor or midwife from now on.
 Even if you’re planning a vaginal birth, it’s worth finding out about caesarean birth.
 This way, you’ll know what to expect if you need to have a caesarean in an emergency.

 Thinking about being a parent